canton7/fuelphp-casset/readme.md

 **min**: This optional key allows you to override the 'min' config key on a per-group basis.
 **inline**: Optional, allows you to render the group 'inline' -- that is, show the CSS directly in the file, rather than including a separate .css file.
 See the section on inling below.
 **attr**: Optional, allows you to specify extra attributes to be added to the script/css/link tag generated.
 See the section on attributes below.
 **deps**: (Optional) Specifies other groups to be rendered whenever this group is rendered, see the section below.
+**rename**: This optional key allows you to override the 'rename' config key on a per-group basis. (default false)

 Aside: You can specify any non-string value for the asset name, and it will be ignored.
 This can be handy if you're doing something like `'files' => array(($var == $val) ? false : 'file.js')`.